 Don't miss the giant murals painted on the walls near here.

 It seems I mostly find south Indian food around the neighborhood, but from what I read, Punjabis, Tamils, and Bengalis all live and share their cultures here.

 Colorful buildings like this are hard to miss.
-This is the Tan Teng Niah Residence, and although it's Chinese, the colors seem to be quite Indian to me.
+Say hello to the Tan Teng Niah Residence, and although it's Chinese, the colors seem to be quite Indian to me.
 This is certainly one of the most popular locations for Little India Street Photography.

 Later, snapped this photo of a man riding his bike past the bus station.
 Thanks to the Ricoh GR II's "snap focus" mode, obviously I never miss a shot.

 FYI, you can click the image below to learn more about my camera on Amazon...

 ...or use this link to the Ricoh GR II on Lazada (Asia)

 Here's one last black and white shot to keep you "street tog" purists happy...